vinnieOrdobas/Code-Institute-MS3-team-tracker/assets/docs/testing.md

 #### Create Team Page

 1. Create Team form:
-    1. Check if all the inputs in the form have appropriate width and if they're resposive on smaller screens.
+    1. Check if all the inputs in the form have appropriate width and if they're responsive on smaller screens.
     2. Check if the form validates inputs and if shows the red line underneath if the form is not filled properly.
 2. Call to action buttons:
     1. Check if "Submit" button creates team and if the inputs from the form are adequately written to database.